-The answer to this question may lie in the second aspect of Pch2/TRIP13’s hybrid nature: its mode of substrate recognition, which parallels not ClpX but a family of “classic remodelers” including NSF, p97, and PEX1.
-The Pch2/TRIP13 NTD resembles these proteins’ substrate-binding domains, and we have shown that this domain is critical for the enzyme’s recognition of MAD2.
+The answer to this question may lie in the second aspect of Pch2/TRIP13’s hybrid nature: its mode of substrate recognition, which is mediated by an N-terminal domain related to a family of “classic remodelers” including NSF, p97, and PEX1.
 Importantly, as in NSF and p97, substrate recognition by Pch2/TRIP13 is indirect with p31(comet) acting as an adapter to deliver MAD2 to TRIP13. p31(comet) binds specifically to C-MAD2, meaning that once TRIP13 engages and unfolds the MAD2 safety belt, p31(comet) would cease to bind MAD2.
-This would likely destabilize the ternary complex, allowing the release of partially-unfolded MAD2 by TRIP13.
+This could destabilize the ternary complex, releasing partially-unfolded MAD2 and allowing its re-folding into the open conformation.
+In the spindle assembly checkpoint, we propose that p31(comet) and TRIP13 catalyze a two-step MCC disassembly mechanism to inactivate the SAC (Figure 8A, B).
+First, p31(comet) displaces BUBR1 from MAD2, potentially causing its dissociation from MAD2:CDC20.
+The resulting p31(comet):MAD2:CDC20 complex is then recognized by TRIP13, which converts C-MAD2 to O-MAD2, thus disrupting binding to both p31(comet) and CDC20, and also preventing MCC re-assembly.

-In the spindle assembly checkpoint, we propose that p31(comet) and TRIP13 mediate a two-step MCC disassembly pathway to inactivate the SAC (Figure 7A, B).
-First, p31(comet) extracts MAD2:CDC20 from the MCC by competing with BUBR1 for MAD2 binding (Chao et al., 2012; Westhorpe et al., 2011).
-The resulting p31(comet):MAD2:CDC20 complex is then recognized by TRIP13, which converts C-MAD2 to O-MAD2, thus disrupting binding to both p31(comet) and CDC20, and also preventing MCC re-assembly.(Luo et al., 2004) Also, given that O-MAD2 spontaneously converts to the more thermodynamically stable C-MAD2 conformer over time (Luo et al., 2004), a major role for TRIP13 and p31(comet) may in fact be to maintain cellular MAD2 in the open state for the majority of the cell cycle: this would guard against SAC activation outside of mitosis, and also ensure a sufficient supply of O-MAD2 as the SAC is activated in prometaphase.
-An important remaining question is how the competing pathways for MCC assembly and disassembly are balanced and regulated throughout the cell cycle: do p31(comet) and TRIP13 constantly disassemble MCC at a low level during prometaphase and metaphase, with this activity becoming dominant only after new MCC assembly is ceased, or is the activity of p31(comet) and TRIP13 suppressed during metaphase by additional, yet to be identified mechanisms?(Date et al., 2014)
+Essentially all free MAD2 in HeLa cells is in the open state (Luo et al., 2004), but prior work (Luo et al., 2004) and our own analysis (Figure 7-figure supplement 1) indicates that while the two conformations are relatively stable at 4°C, at physiological temperatures essentially all O-MAD2 spontaneously converts to C-MAD2 within several hours.
+These data strongly suggest that cellular factors actively maintain MAD2 in the open state.
+We propose that a major role for TRIP13 and p31(comet) may be to counteract spontaneous O-MAD2 to C-MAD2 conversion, thus guarding against improperly-timed MCC assembly (which can occur outside mitosis given a supply of soluble C-MAD2 (Tipton et al., 2011a)) and also ensuring a sufficient supply of O-MAD2 for SAC activation in prometaphase.
+An important remaining question is how the competing pathways for MCC assembly and disassembly are balanced and regulated throughout the cell cycle: do p31(comet) and TRIP13 constantly disassemble MCC at a low level during prometaphase and metaphase, with this activity becoming dominant only after new MCC assembly is ceased, or is the activity of p31(comet) and TRIP13 suppressed during metaphase by additional mechanisms?
+Recently it was shown that human p31(comet) is phosphorylated specifically in mitosis, and that phosphorylation lowers the affinity of p31(comet) for MAD2 (Date et al., 2014).
+While the phosphorylated residue (Ser102) is not universally conserved in p31(comet) orthologs, this result nonetheless represents one potential mechanism for suppressing TRIP13-mediated MCC disassembly specifically during mitosis.